 Noir-inspired teen drama Riverdale is back on Netflix.

 The last season ended on a dour note after Luke Perry (who played the father of fiery-haired teen heartthrob Archie) passed away while production was under way on season three earlier this year.
-He did not feature on screen for the final three episodes of the season, though they were dedicated to his memory – and his character has been written out of the series as of the first episode of season four.
+He did not feature on screen for the final three episodes of season three, though they were dedicated to his memory – and his character has been written out of the series as of the first episode of season four.

 The first episode of the new season was dedicated to the late actor, as it saw Archie and his friends dealing with Fred’s sudden death.